 Founded by the University of Queensland, the Three Minute Thesis (3MT) is an academic competition that cultivates students' presentation skills and challenges them to describe their research within three minutes to a general audience.
 The competition is open to currently enrolled CSUSB graduate students completing a thesis, project, or dissertation.
-Watch for announcements in spring 2021 for the fall 2021 competition.
+Watch for announcements in fall 2021 for the spring 2022 competition.

-The Graduate Student Orientation is offered August 15, 2020 from 10:00 am to 1:00 pm by the Office of Graduate Studies.
-Open to all new credential, master's, and doctoral students, the event gives an overview of the path to obtaining an advanced degree and explains university policies and procedures that pertain to graduate education.
+The Graduate Student Orientation is offered August 14, 2021 from 9:00 am to 12:00 pm by the Office of Graduate Studies.
+Open to all credential, master's, and doctoral students, the event gives an overview of the path to obtaining an advanced degree and explains university policies and procedures that pertain to graduate education.
 The university's many resources and opportunities are available on the new graduate student orientation Blackboard site.